Yankees vs. Rays Player Props Betting Odds

 Torres Stats

-- Torres has 27 hits with five doubles, a triple, four home runs, 18 walks and 11 RBI.
-He's also stolen five bases.
+- Torres has eight doubles, a triple, six home runs, 19 walks and 17 RBI (34 total hits).
+He's also swiped five bases.

-- Torres hopes to build on a two-game hitting streak in this matchup.
-In his last five games he is hitting .200 with two doubles, a walk and an RBI.
+- Torres hopes to build on a six-game hitting streak in this matchup.
+In his last 10 outings he is batting .286 with five doubles, two home runs, two walks and seven RBI.

 Torres Recent Games